BalmungSan/Goofle/site/README.md

 **Where:**

-- **APP_HOST:** It is the ip on which the application will run, it must be a valid ip in the network interfaces of the machine. _e.g. "localhost"_
+- **APP_HOST:** It is the ip on which the application will run. _e.g. "localhost"_
 - **APP_PORT:** It is the port on which the application will run. _e.g.
 8080_
 - **MONGO_HOST:** It is the ip on which mongo is listening.  _e.g. "localhost"_
 - **MONGO_PORT:** It is the port on which mongo is listening.  _e.g.
 27017_
 - **MONGO_DB_NAME:** It is the name of the database to connect.  _e.g. "default"_
 - **MONGO_COLLECTION_NAME:** It is the name of the collection to use.  _e.g. "inv_index"_
 - **MONGO_DB_USER:** It is the username with which the application will authenticate in the database. _e.g. "user1"_
-- **MONGO_DB_PWD:** It is the password of the username with which the application will authenticate in the database. _e.g.
+- **MONGO_DB_PWD:** It is the password of the user with which the application will authenticate in the database. _e.g.
 "1234"_

 #### run
-run the following command to start running the application in background
+Run the following command to start running the application in background

     $ nohup python3 run.py &